 How does plaque on teeth affect your health?

 If you don’t get a handle on oral diseases right away, they can negatively affect the rest of your body.
 The effect of plaque and tartar extends beyond your dental health.
-Over the years, various research has linked plaque buildup to diseases like dementia, arthritis, and diabetes.
+Over the years, various research has linked plaque build–up to diseases like dementia, arthritis, and diabetes.

 Plaque formation is linked to rheumatoid arthritis.